-- NEW: Enrico Letta highlights need to tackle unemployment, political reform in Italy
+- Enrico Letta highlights need to tackle unemployment, political reform in Italy

 - President Giorgio Napolitano asks the center-left politician to form a government